 Before you decide to pursue a career in law, it's important to understand what lawyers do and the types of legal practice areas that are available.
 Lawyers work in a variety of settings, including law firms, government agencies, corporations, and public interest organizations.

 The work of a lawyer can vary widely depending on their area of specialization.
 Some lawyers work on corporate transactions, negotiating deals and drafting contracts.
 Others work in criminal law, representing clients in court and defending them against criminal charges.
-Still, others work in public interest law, advocating for social justice issues and representing clients who might not be able to afford a lawyer otherwise.
+Still, others work in public interest law, advocating for social justice issues and representing clients who might not be able to afford a legal service otherwise.

 No matter what type of law you practice, being a lawyer requires excellent communication skills, critical thinking, and a strong work ethic.
 It's a demanding profession, but also one that can be incredibly rewarding for those who are passionate about the work.